How to Stop Living on Autopilot

 Why Autopilot Feels Safe

 There is a reason the brain defaults to autopilot.
 It is efficient.
 Habits and routines require far less cognitive energy than conscious decision-making.
-When you are already stretched thin — managing work, relationships, responsibilities, the endless logistics of a modern life — the brain's shift into automatic mode is not a failure.
+When you are already stretched thin — managing a child, a household, a career, the endless logistics of a full life — the brain's shift into automatic mode is not a failure.
 It is a conservation strategy.

 The problem is not that autopilot exists.
 It is that for many women it has become so pervasive that whole days, weeks, seasons pass without genuine presence.
 Without the experience of actually living the life they are so busy managing.